k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

   - By default, this process calls the **CatalogGeneratorRecord** Actor to generate the field values based on the [Fabric Catalog](/articles/39_fabric_catalog/01_catalog_overview.md).
 If a field's classification is set in the Catalog, the generated value is based on the classification's data generator.
 Otherwise, a default value is generated based on the field type.

   - If no data is returned by the CatalogGeneratorRecord Actor (when the Fabric Catalog is not implemented), then the flow calls the `${table name}.typeDefaultsGenerator` inner flow to utilize data generation Actors according to the fields' data type.
 Note that these default data generation Actors are selected based on the mappings defined in the **GenerateDataDefaultFieldTypeActors** constTable (imported from the TDM library under the Shared Objects).
-This table can be edited to change the default Actors' mapping and should be updated before the data generation flows are created.
+This table can be edited to change the default data generators and should be updated before the data generation flows are created.

 - The output of the data generation flow contains a **Map** that includes a list of fields.
 These fields are sent to the related LU population flow and loaded into the LU table as a row column.
 Note that the data generation flow is called by a loop and returns a single record on each call.
 The loop on the parent rows as well as the loop on each parent ID is handled by default by the [rowsGenerator Actor](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator).